Xin Hui Chan

 CLINICAL THERAPEUTICS FOR EMERGING INFECTIOUS DISEASES

-Xin Hui trained in medicine, infectious diseases, and tropical medicine in Oxford, London (LSHTM & University College London Hospitals), and Southeast Asia with further experience in North America (US National Institutes of Health), sub-Saharan Africa (MRC Unit The Gambia), and Southeastern Europe.
+Xin Hui trained in medicine, infectious diseases, and tropical medicine in Oxford, London (LSHTM & University College London Hospitals), and Southeast Asia with further experience in North America (US National Institutes of Health), West Africa (MRC Unit The Gambia), and Southeastern Europe.

 Her UK MRC-funded DPhil with Prof Sir Nick White at the Mahidol-Oxford Tropical Medicine Research Unit (MORU) was a global evidence review of the cardiovascular safety of antimalarial medicines to optimise their development and deployment in collaboration with the WHO Global Malaria Programme.
 She was the WHO technical resource person and rapporteur of the WHO Evidence Review Group on the Cardiotoxicity of Antimalarial Medicines.